16 Types of sensors used in IoT

 Flood detection sensors:

-Sensors placed in areas prone to flooding can monitor water levels and send alerts to residents and emergency responders.
+Flood detection sensors placed in areas prone to flooding can monitor water levels and send alerts to residents and emergency responders.

 Smart lighting sensors: